Jana Duggar Shows Off Small Waist & Big Smile In Green Dress For Easter Sunday Photo

 Arkansas is an immensely special place to me.
 It is HOME!
 So when a tornado hit Jonesboro, Arkansas, last weekend I knew I wanted to volunteer to help those who had lost their homes.
 My heart goes out to the families, businesses and communities affected by the tornado!
 But I know from experience that people in Arkansas come together, and I was proud to see so many people there to offer a helping hand!
 My thoughts and prayers are with the people of Jonesboro!

 As for her hair and makeup fashion, Jana wore her hair long and loose.
 Her tresses were pulled back away from her face and secured at the nape of her neck.
-Several long pieces of her blondish-brown hair were left to hang and frame her face.
-The remainder of her hair was pulled towards the front of her body, lying on her shoulders and chest.
+Several long pieces of her blondish brown hair were left to hang and frame her face.
+The remainder of her hair was pulled toward the front of her body, lying on her shoulders and chest.

 Jana’s makeup was kept natural.
-She generally wears light eyeshadow and black liner applied with a light hand.
+She generally wears light eye shadow and black liner applied with a light hand.
 Light blush and a natural-looking lip finished off her look.
-The eldest Duggar daughter usually wears a hanging earring in most of her photos, but it was unclear if she was wearing them for this photo as the angle of the photo does not allow her fans to see if she had any jewelry on.
+The eldest Duggar daughter usually wears a hanging earring in most of her photos, but it was unclear if she was wearing them for this photo as the angle of the photo does not allow fans to see if she had any jewelry on.

 Fans loved the image of Jana’s walk in nature and shared their feelings in the comments section of the share, liking it 59,876 times.